Media buyout firm Gloo names Vivendi boss as chairman

-LONDON Gloo Networks, a shell technology company set up to acquire struggling media assets, has named the boss of Vivendi as its chairman, underlining the seriousness of the new firm's ambitions.
+LONDON Gloo Networks (GLOO.L), a shell technology company set up to acquire struggling media assets, has named the boss of Vivendi (VIV.PA) as its chairman, underlining the seriousness of the new firm's ambitions.

 Listed on the AIM market of the London Stock Exchange in August, Gloo intends to acquire and operate consumer brands in the media sector with an enterprise value in the range of 250 million pounds ($379 million) to 1 billion pounds.